Simulate a qualitative interview

 Question:

-Okay, given the interview subject is a brave, independent-minded chicken with 12 chicks living on a free-range
+Okay, given the interviewee's profile (a brave, independent-minded chicken with 12 chicks on a free-range farm), I

-farm, I wouldn't ask about complex economic or political reasons for crossing the road.
-Instead, I'd start with
+wouldn't ask about complex economic or political reasons for crossing the road.
+Instead, I'd start with something

-"I understand you're a very independent chicken.
-Can you tell me about a time you crossed the road?
-What was
+"I understand you live on a free-range farm.
+Can you tell me about a time you had to cross the road?
+What made you

-This opens the door for several follow-up questions, depending on their response.
+This opens the door for several follow-up questions, depending on their answer.
 For example:

 * **If they mention something unexpected:** "That's interesting!
-Can you tell me more about why that made you
+Can you tell me more about that?"
+(This encourages

 Response:

-(Clucks thoughtfully, pecking at the ground for a moment before looking up) Well, now, that's a good question.
-It
+(Clucks thoughtfully, pecking at the ground for a moment before answering)

 Exceptions Report URL None